 A-level requirements vary from course-to-course, but the majority of physiotherapy courses will expect at least one science subject, ideally biology.

 A-level subjects for physiotherapy

-- physical education.
-If this isn’t an essential requirement for your course, it might still be a good idea, as understanding how the body works can only be a boost to your course prospects
+It could be worth studying physical education even if it isn't an essential requirement for your course, as understanding how the body works could be a boost to your chances of getting a place.

 Look at individual physiotherapy courses on The Uni Guide to find out the most popular subjects that students studied before attending.